probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ### Binary Trie

 Kademlia XOR distance is non linear [4].
-Hence, it is computationnaly expensive to sort a large number of peers by XOR distance to build the k-buckets.
+Hence, it is computationally expensive to sort a large number of peers by XOR distance to build the k-buckets.
 The Binary Trie structure is a good data representation for this purpose.
 We built a simple python [Binary Trie](https://github.com/guillaumemichel/py-binary-trie) to efficiently compute XOR distance in a `n-bit` keyspace, such as `libp2p` implementation of Kademlia.
 The Binary Trie provides a function to get the `n` closest keys to a specific key.
 It is helpful to determine the XOR _closeness_ of the IPFS peers.
 This function is used to compute which peers fit in the routing table k-buckets.

 ### Building the k-buckets